Kono12/ShoeStore/README.md

     * A Cancel button with an action to navigate back to the shoe list screen
     * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model

-12. Make sure you can’t go back to onboarding screens

-13. In the Shoe List screen:
+12. In the Shoe List screen:

-    * Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels)
     * Observe the shoes variable from the ViewModel
-    * Use DataBindingUtil to inflate the shoe_list layout
     * Add a new layout item into the scrollview for each shoe.